- Diane T. Chin

 - 650 723.2519

 Anna Wang is the Executive Director of the John and Terry Levin Center for Public Service and Public Interest Law.
-Wang directs the career development and mentoring programs, which includes coordinating our Public Interest Alumni Mentor network.
+Anna directs the career development and mentoring programs, which includes coordinating our Public Interest Alumni Mentor network.
 She also oversees the Levin Center’s numerous public interest funding programs and manages general operations.
-Wang joined Stanford in 2004 after three years as the first Executive Director of Vision New America, a nonprofit civic leadership development organization in Silicon Valley.
+Anna joined Stanford in 2004 after three years as the first Executive Director of Vision New America, a nonprofit civic leadership development organization in Silicon Valley.
 In addition to guiding the organization's development, she instituted new voter outreach efforts, launched leadership training programs, and developed a highly successful public policy internship program targeting high school and college students.
-Wang received her BA with honors from UCLA and a JD from UC Berkeley School of Law (Boalt Hall) in 2001.
+Anna received her BA with honors from UCLA and a JD from UC Berkeley School of Law (Boalt Hall) in 2001.
 She is a member of the California Bar.